Healthcare in Ethiopia: History

 Throughout the 1990s, the government, as part of its reconstruction program, devoted ever-increasing amounts of funding to the social and health sectors, which brought corresponding improvements in school enrolments, adult literacy, and infant mortality rates.
 These expenditures stagnated or declined during the 1998–2000 war with Eritrea, but since outlays for health have grown steadily.
 In 2000–2001, the budget allocation for the health sector was approximately US$144 million; health expenditures per capita were estimated at US$4.50, compared with US$10 on average in sub-Saharan Africa.
 In 2000 the country counted one hospital bed per 4,900 population and more than 27,000 people per primary health care facility.
 The physician to population ratio was 1:48,000, the nurse to population ratio, 1:12,000.
 Overall, there were 20 trained health providers per 100,000 inhabitants.
 Health care is disproportionately available in urban centers; in rural areas where the vast majority of the population resides, access to health care varied from limited to nonexistent.

 In 1993 the government published the country's first health policy in 50 years, articulating a vision for the health care sector development.
 The policy fully reorganized the health services delivery system as contributing positively to the country's overall socioeconomic development efforts.
-Its major themes focussed on:
+Its major themes focused on: